 By default, the Scope will be Per Pane for the Tableau bullet graph.
 So, please change it to per cell and shift the Computation value from Sales amount to Total Product Cost.
 Select the aggregate function from the drop-down list if you want to change the aggregated value.

 The changes we made to this Tableau bullet graph or chart reference Distributions

 - Scope: Please change the default Per Pane option to per cell.

-- Value: By default, Measure value inside the Row or Column shelf will select.
-However, you can change as per your requirement.
-Here we replace the Sum of Sales Amount with Sum of Total Product Cost.
+- Value: Here, we replace the Sales Amount Sum with the Total Product Cost Sum.
 Aggregate Value: Please sleet the aggregate function from the drop-down list

 - Label: If you want to display the label, select the label value; otherwise, select None

-- Please specify whether you want to fill the distributions above and below the Bar Chart by selecting the fields
+- By selecting the fields, please specify whether you want to fill the distributions above and below the Bar Chart.

 Click OK to finish configuring the Distributions.
-If you observe the below screenshot, we got our Tableau Bullet Graph
+We got our final Tableau Bullet graph or chart.

-To see the Distributions clearly, Let us reduce the Bar Chart Size using the Size filed present in the Marks Shelf
+To see the Distributions clearly, Let us reduce the Bar Chart Size using the Size field in the Marks Shelf.